Common Shipping Label Fails and How to Solve Them

 The weather

 Winter and rainy seasons can wreak havoc on your shipping labels.
-For this reason, we make our waterproof shipping labels from a durable polyester film that can withstand rain and snow.
+For this reason, we make Avery waterproof shipping labels from a durable polyester film that can withstand rain and snow.
 Even if the skies are clear in your area, you never know what type of weather your package might encounter if it has a long way to travel.

 Reprinting on custom-printed labels

-For cleaner barcode scans use labels with Trueblock to cover everything underneath and always apply shipping labels lengthwise on tube packaging.
+For cleaner barcode scans, use labels with TrueBlock to cover everything underneath, and always apply shipping labels lengthwise on tube packaging.

-How to avoid barcode scanning errors
+4) How to avoid barcode scanning errors

-Barcode scanners work by shining light on a barcode, then “reading” the barcode based on how the light is reflected.
+Barcode scanners work by shining light on a barcode and then “reading” the barcode based on how the light is reflected.
 This works because the light and dark parts of the barcode reflect light differently.
 To sum up, the way the contrasting sections reflect light is what makes barcodes “readable” by machines (the barcode scanner).

 Barcode scanners require high contrast to properly scan.
 Stick to bright white, pastel, or neon shipping labels with black ink.
+If you need to make your own barcodes, check out the free Avery barcode generator.

-Bleed-through from what’s underneath
+Avoid bleed-through from what’s underneath

 Reusing packaging is great for the environment and a great way to ship on a budget.
 However, when information from leftover labels bleeds through, the light from a barcode scanner can reflect differences in those areas.

-Wrinkles and creases
+Avoid wrinkles and creases

-Never fold or bend shipping labels on the edges of boxes and always place barcodes lengthwise on tube packaging.
+Never fold or bend shipping labels on the edges of boxes, and always place barcodes lengthwise on tube packaging.
 Bent, folded, or wrapped barcodes cause the light from scanners to reflect in several directions, often away from the scanner entirely.

 Always apply shipping labels to a flat area on your package and never bend or fold the barcode.